Skip to main content

 What to do if you feel faint

-When you get that lightheaded feeling, lie down or sit down and place your head between your knees.
+When that lightheaded sensation hits, find a safe spot to sit or lie down, and put your head between your knees.

-“The most important thing to do if you feel faint is to get to a safe place,” says Crispell.
-“By doing so, if you do lose consciousness, you’ll avoid injury from falling or bumping your head.”
+“The most crucial step if you feel faint is to get to a secure location,” says Ms. Crispell.
+“This way, if you do lose consciousness, you can avoid injury from a fall or bumping your head.”

-After the fainting spell passes, contact your healthcare provider as soon as possible for a checkup.
-A trained medical professional can pinpoint the exact cause of your presyncope.
+Once the faintness passes, reach out to your healthcare provider for a follow-up.
+A qualified medical professional can help determine the exact cause of your presyncope.

 Next steps: